Most people want to access the Internet from any room in the house/office and maybe even in the garden or summer house.

-Although most people will want Wireless (Wi-Fi) access we will also look at how to extend wired access and wireless access.
+Although most people will want Wireless (Wi-Fi) access we will also look at how to extend both wired access and wireless access.

 If we start with a basic home network consisting of a single Wireless access point (WAP) that is part of the Wireless router as described in building a home network.